YKLoh666/AACS1084-Past-Year-Answer/2022-MAY/answer.md

 	commission = calCommission(totalSale);
 	getBonus(totalSale, &bonus);

-	printf("Your commission is %f and your bonus is %f.\n", commission, bonus);
+	printf("Your commission is %.2f and your bonus is %.2f.\n", commission, bonus);
 }
 ```